Shape Constraints in Symbolic Regression using Penalized Least Squares

 For all variables, ranges are defined and within those, 100 points uniformly, randomly sampled.
 The ranges for the fitting data set are $[-5, 5]$ for $\theta$, and $[0.5, 3]$ for $\sigma$.
 For the verification data set, 500~points are sampled within the ranges of $[-10, 10]$ and $[0.5, 5]$ for $\theta$ and $\sigma$, respectively.
 The function set for this expression is set to \parameter{[+, -, *, /, ^, exp, pow2, sqrt]}, where \parameter{pow2} is a unary function raising to the power of~2.

-Although more are possible, we define constraints on the function values and the first derivatives of the function.
-The constraints on the function value are summarized in \Cref{table:gaussiandomaincons}, while the constraints on the first derivatives are listed in \Cref{table:gaussianmonocons}.
+We define \ac{SC} on the function values and the first derivatives of the function.
+The \ac{SC} on the function value are summarized in \Cref{table:gaussiandomaincons}, while the \ac{SC} on the first derivatives are listed in \Cref{table:gaussianmonocons}.
 For each of those, five points are sampled for each variable individually.
-Then 5~$(\theta,\sigma)$ pairs are randomly drawn from the total of the 25~potential pairs.
-These constraint evaluation points remain the same during each run but may differ between runs.
+Then five~$(\theta,\sigma)$ pairs are randomly drawn from the total of the 25~potential pairs.
+These \ac{SC} evaluation points remain the same during each run but may differ between runs.